Waterfront Master Plan-Park Projects

 Waterfront living and recreation are unique hallmarks of Boca Raton.
 Miles of ocean front beaches and parks, as well as additional park properties along the intracoastal and adjoining canals and waterways bring enjoyment to residents and visitors.

 The City’s consultant, EDSA, gave a presentation at a recent City Council Workshop to finalize plans for the Wildflower property and Silver Palm Park.
-The proposed timeline and park details are below.
-Community input will be sought for a new park name.
-(Coming soon!)
+The proposed timeline and park details are below and community input is being sought for a new park name.

 - Summer-Fall 2019: Site plan and site design finalization